Silambarasan-Sec/Silambarasan-Sec-github.io/README.md

 - Enhanced **detection capabilities** through proactive **Threat Intelligence** integration (data leaks, IOC feeds, TTP tracking).
 - Executed targeted **threat hunting investigations**, contributing to earlier detection and reduced incident impact.

+**Key Security Projects**
+  - Key Vault Implementation for SQL Server database to implement Bring your own Key concept - **Azure Key Vault**
+  - Identity Access Management Migration for SAP Business application with **Azure Active Directory and OKTA**
+  - Implementing and Developping Technical Cyber Threat Intelligence Services **MISP** and **THEHIVE**
+  - Developping and Implementing Security gates via CI/CD to ensure the security of the application
+  - Implement SOC lab with MISP and THEHIVE in docker environment for proof of concept
+  - Implemented Single sign On migration for application LDAP accounts.

 ---